Error analysis of a backward Euler positive preserving stabilized scheme for a Chemotaxis system: Numerical experiments

 \section{Numerical experiments}

 In this section we present several numerical experiments, illustrating our theoretical results.
-We consider a uniform mesh $\Th$ of the unit square $\Omega = [0,1]^2.$ Each side of $\Omega$ is divided into $M$ intervals of length $h_0=1/M$ for $M\in\mathbb{N}$ and we define the triangulation $\Th$ by dividing each small square by its diagonal, see Fig. \ref{fig:triangulation}.
-Thus $\Th$ consists of $2M^2$ right-angle triangles with diameter $h = \sqrt{2}h_0.$ Obviously $\Th$ satisfies Assumption \ref{mesh-assumption}.
+We consider a uniform mesh $\Th$ of the unit square $\Omega = [0,1]^2.$ Each side of $\Omega$ is divided into $M_0$ intervals of length $h_0=1/M_0$ for $M_0\in\mathbb{N}$ and we define the triangulation $\Th$ by dividing each small square by its diagonal, see Fig. \ref{fig:triangulation}.
+Thus $\Th$ consists of $2M_0^2$ right-angle triangles with diameter $h = \sqrt{2}h_0.$ Obviously $\Th$ satisfies Assumption \ref{mesh-assumption}.
 Therefore, the corresponding stiffness matrix $\S$ has non-positive off-diagonal elements and positive diagonal elements.
-In order to illustrate the preservation of positivity of the numerical schemes initially we consider an example where the solution of \eqref{Minimal_model_uc} obtains large values in absolute terms, and eventually blows-up at the center of unit square in finite time.
-The blow-up time for this example has been calculated, cf. e.g., \cite{strehl2} and we provide computations well before the blow-up time.
 To construct the approximation at each time level $t^n$ we implement the fixed point iteration scheme \eqref{dasdasdasda}.
-As a stopping criterion we consider the relative error between two successive solutions of \eqref{dasdasdasda}, in the maximum norm of $\mathbb{R}^{\N}$, with $TOL=10^{-8}$.
-For the computation of the correction factors $\mathfrak{a}_{ij},$ we use Algorithm \ref{algorithm-1} with $q_{i} = m_i/k$, where $m_i$, $i=1,\dots,\N$, are the diagonal elements of $\M_L.$ Since for every patch $\omega_i,\;i=1,\ldots,\N,$ of $\Th$ is symmetric to the node $Z_i,$ then $\gamma_i = 1,\; i=1,\ldots,\N$ in Remark \ref{remark:linearity_preservation}, see \cite{gabriel4}
+As a stopping criterion we consider the relative error between two successive solutions of \eqref{dasdasdasda}, in the maximum norm of $\mathbb{R}^{\N}$, with $\mathsf{TOL}=10^{-5}$.
+For the computation of the correction factors $\mathfrak{a}_{ij},$ we use Algorithm \ref{algorithm-1} with $q_{i} = \sum_{j\neq i}d_{ij}$, where $d_{ij}$, $i,j=1,\dots,\N$, are the elements of $\D$.
+Due to the construction of $\Th$, $\gamma_i = 1,\; i=1,\ldots,\N$ in Remark \ref{remark:linearity_preservation}, see \cite{gabriel2017b}.